-In addition, the City is invested to see the Veterans Village of Jonesboro for affordable housing to provide services and housing for homeless or at-risk of being homeless veterans (and their families).
+In addition, the City is invested in the Veterans Village of Jonesboro for affordable housing to provide services and housing for homeless or at-risk of being homeless veterans (and their families).
 The Veterans Village Outreach Center will be the hub of organizations and agencies to provide housing and supportive services to the veterans to provide skills and transition them into self-sufficiency with being employed, paying rent, and cover all necessities.
+The Outreach Center can also be used as a temporary emergency shelter if the need prevails.